Do I Need Personal Injury Protection

 What Does Personal Injury Protection Cover?

-These can include: hospitalization and other medical bills; physical therapy; lost wages if you are unable to work; accidental death and funeral costs; transportation costs for medical appointments; childcare, housecleaning, and other services that you usually provide but are unable to do so.
+These can include hospitalization and other medical bills; physical therapy; lost wages if you are unable to work; accidental death and funeral costs; transportation costs for medical appointments; childcare, housecleaning, and other services that you usually provide but are unable to do so.

 A death benefit for the surviving family members of those who died in an automobile accident may also be covered.
-After paying for medical expenses and other PIP claims up to your insurance limits, this sum is normally equal to any PIP limitations that are still owed on your policy.
+After paying for medical expenses and other PIP claims up to your insurance limits, this sum is usually equal to any PIP limitations that are still owed on your policy.

 Do I Need PIP Insurance?